RealRobotSquad/FastUMI_Data/README.md

 ## 1. 🏠 Environment and GoPro Setup

+We recommend using Ubuntu 20.04, kernel 5.15.0-131-generic, ROS noetic, Librealsense v2.53.1 (as T265 is not supported in later versions), and realsense2_camera v2.3.2.

 To set up the environment, follow these steps:

 ### 1.1 🚀 ROS Installation